 The first national pension scheme specially designed for firefighters was introduced in 1926.
 This booklet explains the rules of the New Firefighters' Pension Scheme ("NFPS") as set out in the Firefighters' Pension Scheme (England) Order 2006 which came into effect on 6 April 2006.
-The previous Scheme - the Firefighters' Pension Scheme 1992 - continues in force for firefighters who were serving before that date and who wish to remain members of that Scheme.
-Pension provision for firefighters is likely to be subject to substantial changes in 2015.
-You will be given information about the effect of those changes when they are confirmed.
+The previous Scheme - the Firefighters' Pension Scheme 1992 ("FPS") - continues in force for firefighters who were serving before that date and who wish to remain members of that Scheme.